Behaviour Policy Review:

-A half day analysis of the current behaviour policy.
-This process assesses the clarity and coverage of the policy in providing clear guidance to stake holders about the agreed code of conduct.
+An analysis of the current behaviour policy.
+This assesses the clarity and coverage of the policy in providing clear guidance to stake holders about the agreed code of conduct.

 This is followed by the distribution of questionnaires for pupils and staff, to gather views about the school community's understanding of the current behaviour policy.